What are the best wetsuits for open water swimming? We test our favourite 8 for training and racing

 Open water swimming wetsuits are designed for longer swims outdoors.
 But are they worth buying?
 We put a selection to the test...

-There’s a new breed of swim wetsuits out there – but are they right for you?
+There’s a new breed of swim wetsuits out there – these aren’t dedicated triathlon wetsuits, but instead they focus on open-water swimmers.
+Are they for you?
 To help you make that purchase, 220 Triathlon editor Helen Webster puts seven wetsuits to the test.

 First up, a little bit of an explanation… You might be wondering why we’ve included a group test just for ‘open-water wetsuits’ this year.
 After all, aren’t all swimming wetsuits for the open water?
 Well yes, they are, but the difference comes in the features and spec.